 Banana Butter Pecan Cake

-- Place the cake ingredients in a large bowl or bowl of a stand mixer and mix well.
+- MIX: Place the dry and wet ingredients in a large mixing bowl or bowl of a stand mixer and whisk together.

-- Line six 8-oz. oven-proof ramekins with parchment paper and spray with non-stick cooking spray.
+- PREP: Line six 8-oz. oven-proof ramekins with parchment paper and spray with non-stick cooking spray.

-- Evenly distribute the cake batter into each ramekin and place on a sheet pan.
+- POUR: Evenly distribute the cake batter into each ramekin and place them on a baking sheet.

-- Bake in a 375-degree oven for 35-40 minutes, until a toothpick inserted into the center comes out clean.
+- BAKE: Bake in a 375 degree oven for 35-40 minutes or until a toothpick inserted into the center comes out clean.
 Let cool.

-- Remove the cakes from the pan and slice each cake into three pieces.
-Slice off a portion of the top, if it’s too rounded.
+- CUT: Remove the cakes from the pan and slice each cake into three pieces.
+If the top is too rounded, slice off a portion.
 Flip each cake over so the bottom is now the top.

 - Spread sour cream on the new bottom and middle layer.
 Top with the two layers with 4 caramelized bananas per layer.

-- Stack the three layers.
-Place on a baking rack set over a sheet pan.
+- STACK: Stack the three layers.
+Place on a wire rack set over a sheet pan.

 Vanilla Sour Cream

-- Place all of the ingredients into a medium bowl and stir to combine.
+- MIX: Place all of the ingredients into a medium bowl and stir to combine.

 Caramelized Bananas